rcppmlpack/rcppmlpack2/README.md

 _external_ (system) libraries for [mlpack](http://www.mlpack.org/) instead of bundling them inside the R package.
 See below for more detailed installation notes.

-Note that the external Boost linkage creates issues with the RStudio IDE which also uses Boost threading and more itself.
+Note that the external Boost linkage may create issues with the RStudio IDE which also uses Boost threading (and then some more Boost) itself.
 Loading the package will currently crash RStudio.
-We strongly suspect that this is the cause, and have seen occassional issues with other Boost packages and RStudio.
+We strongly suspect that this Boost interaction is the cause, and have seen occassional issues with other Boost packages and RStudio.
 Short of changing the build of RStudio no imminent fix is in sight.

 ### What is mlpack?